by KD Miller

 He was mostly talking to the twins, trying to keep their spirits up.
 They hadn’t visited their Mama’s shared grave since the day before they were sent to the orphanage.
 Behind him, he heard Francis give out a snort.
 His older brother knew better.
 A lot could happen in ten years.

 At least Mama and Papa were near one another.
-Papa’s family lived somewhere in Scotland, and no one knew how to contact them because he'd run away from home when he was fifteen and hopped a ship to America.
+Papa’s family lived somewhere in Scotland, and no one knew how to contact them because he'd run away from home when he was fifteen and hopped on a ship to America.
 He hid in the cargo section and thankfully was never found, or he would have been tossed overboard.
 Papa said he and his parents fought terribly.
 He wanted nothing to do with them, and they likewise.
 Theo felt a ping of sadness knowing he had grandparents out there who didn’t even know he and his brothers existed.
 He didn’t even know their names or where they lived.

 “Remember; don’t speak until you is spoken to.
 Keep you’se eyes at ground level at all times, and when you’se do eat be sure to be thankful!
 I don’t want Mr. Woodrow ta send ya peasant rats back to me!”

 Theo frowned at the headmaster who stood in front of them lecturing, his gnarled hands waving in the air.
 The wagon taking them to the train station arrived.
 A sullen-looking man smoking a cigarette leaned against the buggy seat.
-He looked like he’d rather be doing anything but attending four dirty children.
+He looked like he’d rather be doing anything but attending to four dirty children.

 “Yes, sir,” Theo heard his brothers answer.